pengowray/VaraHuffmanNet/README.md

 * Document the data Huffman Encoding (compressed) format of the VARA protocol, which is used with WinLink on amateur radio.
 (Note: WinLink might disable VARA's compression and use its own FBB B1 compression instead.)
 * Create a reference implementation which runs on modern operating systems and compiles on modern compilers.
-* Help VARA HF users comply with FCC 97.309, by having a published version of the VARA protocol.

 ## Notes about VARA